-Inner West Council (formerly Marrickville Council) and Inner West Council, as the manager of Riverside Park (R83765) Reserve Trust entered into a lease with Marrickville Golf Club for the use of the parklands as an 18 hole Golf Course, and use of water from the Dibble Avenue waterhole for irrigation purposes.
-The lease also includes the Pro-Golf Shop, Caretakers cottage and building adjacent to Riverside Crescent.
-The Golf Club is excluded from the lease.
-This lease has expired and is in hold over.
+The lease between Inner West Council (formerly Marrickville Council) and Marrickville Golf Club has expired and is in hold over.
+The lease is for the use as an 18 hole golf course, the use of water from the Dibble Avenue waterhole for irrigation purposes as well as the pro-golf shop, caretakers cottage and building adjacent to Riverside Crescent.
+The golf club building is excluded from the lease.